AnaZ083c/configs/README.md

 ## 2. Tmux
 Assuming you have tmux installed.

-Tmux config is located in `./.tmux.conf`, it's plugins in `./.tmux/`.
+Tmux config is located in `./.tmux.conf`.

 To apply the config:
 ```shell